brettohland/ampersandsoftworks.com/_posts/2022-09-30-measurements-and-their-formatting.md

 You can now see why storing your physical values as `Measurement` types can unlock some incredible features inside of your app.
 Converting and doing math on these values can be helpful, but the real power comes in when you get so much localization power for free.

 Even though a country officially uses one set of units, colloquially a population can use different sets of units depending on the situation.
-Canadians give out their height and weight in metric units, British roads use miles per hour as their speed, etc. Much like using the `Date` type to store dates [removes so many common date mistakes](https://gist.github.com/timvisee/fcda9bbdff88d45cc9061606b4b923ca), using `Measurement` for store and format your measurements saves you from having an encyclopedic knowledge of local customs.
+Canadians give out their height and weight in imperial units, British roads use miles per hour as their speed, etc. Much like using the `Date` type to store dates [removes so many common date mistakes](https://gist.github.com/timvisee/fcda9bbdff88d45cc9061606b4b923ca), using `Measurement` for store and format your measurements saves you from having an encyclopedic knowledge of local customs.

 The next time you're faced with using a physical measurement value, it may be tempting to simply store it as a numeric type.
 But I hope now you see the power in fully embracing using `Measurement` from now on.